EthanFilio/cs21-project/README.md

 # cs21-project
-Python code base for A.Y.
-24-25 CS 21 project
+This is the official code base for CS 21.24 project: Arch-242